Handling Holiday Hassles With A Co-Parent Who Hates You

 Coparents with high-conflict personalities don’t know how to manage their emotions effectively.
 They tend to use anger, blame and shame as outlets for their own frustration and fear.
 Not surprisingly when the holidays hit, emotions go into overdrive.
 Instead of managing their feelings responsibly, high-conflict parents set their sights on making you miserable.

-This holiday season, if you have an Ex that seems dedicated to cultivating chaos, here are a few strategies worth considering.
+This holiday season, if you have an co-parent that seems dedicated to cultivating chaos, here are a few strategies worth considering.

 Practice acceptance

-While understanding the dynamics of high-conflict can be extremely helpful, trying to psychoanalyze your Ex is not.
-In my coaching practice, I encourage parents to stop spending precious time and energy trying to change their Ex’s hateful behavior.
-The truth is the only person who can change your Ex, is your Ex.
+While understanding the dynamics of high-conflict can be extremely helpful, trying to psychoanalyze your co-parent is not.
+In my coaching practice, I encourage parents to stop spending precious time and energy trying to change their co-parent’s hateful behavior.
+The truth is the only person who can change your co-parent, is your co-parent.

 Instead, it’s far more helpful to you and your kids if you conserve your energy, shift your expectations and practice acceptance.
 While there’s nothing wrong with being hopeful that someday things will change, for now, consider adopting the philosophy, “It is what It is.”
 Focus on what you can control this holiday season, your own behavior and choices.

-Practice making small shifts in your expectations to help you get some emotional distance from your Ex’s contentious behavior.
+Practice making small shifts in your expectations to help you get some emotional distance from your co-parent’s contentious behavior.

 Keep your holiday communication consistent

-No matter how your Ex behaves this holiday season, do your best to maintain consistency in your communication.
+No matter how your co-parent behaves this holiday season, do your best to maintain consistency in your communication.

 Not sure where to start?
 Try this.